DanielDavid48/DanielDavid48/README.md

-### Olá!
-Me chamo Daniel David e sou estudante de Técnico em Análise e Desenvolvimento de sistemas
-- 💬 Atualmente trabalho no meu TCC para a ETEC Alfredo de Barros Santos mas estou disponível para freelas
-- 💬 Currently I work on my TCC for ETEC Alfredo de Barros Santos but I'm available to freelas
-- 😄 Atualmente estudo tecnologias de front e back end como Python + Flask e JavaScript
+### Hello!
+I'm Daniel David and I'm currently student of téchnical in Analysis and systems development.
-- 😄 Currently i'm studying front and back end technologies how python + flask and JavaScript
+- 😄 Currently I'm studying front and back end technologies how python + flask and JavaScript.
-- ⚡ Para ver meus projetos feitos me contate por uma das formas de contato abaixo
 - ⚡ for see my projects made, call me on the one of the many contact types that have down here
 <!--
 **DanielDavid48/DanielDavid48** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.